mastodon/mastodon/README.md

 What does this have to do with content types?
 Well, if we support an `Article` content type and a `Note` content type, we can support quoting for an `Article` but not for a `Note`.
 In practice this means that you can quote blog posts and news articles, but you can't quote a quick personal microblog note.

+> Hometown doesn't support quoting articles yet... but it will.

 ## Better list management

 If Hometown is going to be a universal reader, you're going to need better control over organizing your feeds than mainline Mastodon provides.